dynverse/dyno/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Build Status](https://api.travis-ci.org/dynverse/dyno.svg)](https://travis-ci.org/dynverse/dyno)

-The dyno package guides the user through the full path of trajectory inference (TI) on single-cell data, starting from the selection of the most optimal methods, to the running of these methods, right to the interpretation and visualisation of the trajectories.
+The dyno package guides the user through the full pipeline of trajectory inference (TI) on single-cell data, starting from the selection of the most optimal methods, to the running of these methods, right to the interpretation and visualisation of the trajectories.

 Installation
 ------------